mycodewolrd/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-Rock Paper Scissors Game made with HTML CSS and JavaScript.
+It's a Rock Paper Scissors Game made with HTML CSS and JavaScript.